rickaa/rand/rand/content/posts/black_jupyter.md

 Now we are getting an error, but we don't know exactly in what part of the comprehensions it is (this is just for illustration, in this case it is very easy to see where the bug is).

-However, if we had sepparated the comprehension in multiple lines, we would now exactly where the error is:
+However, if we had separated the comprehension in multiple lines, we would know exactly where the error is:

 ```python